vaiosstyl/bibook/biobook/pairwise/alignment_intro.md

 - **Quantification of Sequence Similarity:** Through alignments, it is possible to quantitatively measure how similar two or more sequences are.
 This similarity can be indicative of how closely related the sequences are in an evolutionary context, providing insights into the phylogenetic relationships between different organisms.

 Understanding sequence alignments is crucial for students entering the field of biotechnology, as it lays the foundation for more advanced studies in modern sequencing and proteomics and in that capacity being fundamental for genetics, molecular biology, and evolutionary studies.
 It is just a sligh exageration to say that alignments are part of every asspect of modern biology.

-## Practical Example of a Sequence Alignment
+## Illustration of a Sequence Alignment

 To illustrate the concept of sequence alignment, consider the following example involving two DNA sequences: